 During the weekly support group sessions, the children discussed how to manage their feelings, cope with problems and make healthy choices.
 The demand for these groups grew rapidly.
 With the increased need, Rainbow Days began implementing support groups in schools, shelters and other community locations throughout the Dallas area.

-Today, with more than 35 years of experience, Rainbow Days has expanded services to include: life-enrichment experiences; family outings; mentored events; and an array of alcohol, tobacco and other drug (ATOD) prevention programs.
-To date, Rainbow Days has served more than 220,000 children in the Dallas community alone.
-In addition, 42,000 professionals across Dallas, the state of Texas, and the nation have been trained to implement Rainbow Days’ nationally recognized Curriculum-Based Support Groups® or other accredited prevention programs with children in their own communities through the Trans4m Center.
+Today, with more than 37 years of experience, Rainbow Days has expanded services to include: life-enrichment experiences; family outings; mentored events; and an array of alcohol, tobacco and other drug (ATOD) prevention programs.
+To date, Rainbow Days has served more than 220,000 children in the Dallas community alone to date.
+In addition, more than 55,000 professionals across Dallas, the state of Texas, the nation and beyond have been trained to implement Rainbow Days’ nationally recognized Curriculum-Based Support Groups® or other accredited prevention programs with children in their own communities through The Trans4m Center.

 Rainbow Days is governed by a volunteer Executive Board of Directors and, as a 501(c)(3) organization, receives funding from a variety of federal and state agencies, the United Way of Metropolitan Dallas, foundations, corporations, and individual donors.

 A healthy and promising future for every child

 To help children and youth in adversity build coping skills and resilience to create positive futures

 A commitment to personal and corporate ethical behavior in all our practices

 Accountability to the people we serve and to the people and organizations who support our work